Listen To Our Podcast🎧

 Can we defend this during an audit or regulatory review?

-These questions now sit at the center of AI in supply chain security discussions.
+These questions now sit at the center of AI in supply chain security, especially as organizations rely more heavily on automated supplier risk assessment, shipment monitoring, and supply chain threat detection.
 Automated decisions increasingly influence supplier onboarding, routing, and escalation.
 In global supply chain security, those decisions carry regulatory, financial, and reputational consequences.

 Most organizations already rely on supply chain analytics for supply chain risk management.
-The issue is not detection.
-It is accountability.
+The issue is no longer whether organizations can detect supply chain risk.
+The issue is whether they can explain and defend the decisions AI systems make.
 Risk scores appear.
 Threat alerts trigger.
 But without AI transparency, teams struggle to justify actions tied to supply chain risk assessment and supply chain security controls.

 This gap matters more now than ever.
 Over the last two years, regulators and auditors have made AI model explainability for compliance and audits a clear expectation.
 In supply chain compliance management, opaque AI decisions are increasingly treated as control weaknesses, especially where cybersecurity, fraud detection, or supplier eligibility is involved.

-Explainability turns AI outputs into defensible decisions.
+Explainable AI turns automated supply chain risk scores, supplier alerts, and security escalations into defensible decisions that teams can validate during audits, investigations, and regulatory reviews.
 It restores supply chain visibility, supports human oversight, and allows leaders to own outcomes with confidence.
 Without it, AI in supply chain accelerates decisions but undermines trust.
 With it, AI becomes accountable, governable, and usable at scale.

 Enhance transparency, reduce risks,